-The US Department of Justice can enforce criminal sanctions under the HIPAA.
-A person who knowingly, and in violation of the administrative simplification-related provisions of the HIPAA, uses or causes to be used a unique health identifier, or obtains or discloses individually identifiable health information to another person, can be fined up to US\$50,000 (about EUR42,231) or be imprisoned up to one year, or both.
-Country Q&A
+The US Department of Justice has the authority to enforce criminal sanctions under the HIPAA.
+A person who knowingly, and in violation of the administrative simplification-related provisions of the HIPAA, uses or causes to be used a unique health identifier, or obtains or discloses individually identifiable health information to another person, can be fined up to US\$50,000 (about EUR39,000) or be imprisoned up to one year, or both.

-If the offence is committed under false pretences, the criminal penalties increase to a maximum fine of up to US\$100,000 (about EUR84,462) or up to five years' imprisonment, or both.
+If the offence is committed under false pretences, the criminal penalties increase to a maximum fine of up to US\$100,000 (about EUR78,000) or up to five years imprisonment, or both.

-If the offence is committed with the intent to sell, transfer or use individually identifiable health information for commercial advantage, personal gain or malicious harm, the criminal penalties increase to a maximum fine of US\$250,000 (about EUR211,156) or up to ten years' imprisonment, or both.
+If the offence is committed with the intent to sell, transfer or use individually identifiable health information for commercial advantage, personal gain or malicious harm, the criminal penalties increase to a maximum fine of US\$250,000 (about EUR193,000) or up to ten years imprisonment, or both.